Hurricane Hermine: Elsewhere

 Hermine weakened while crossing from Florida into Georgia, but still produced sustained winds of 45 mph at Savannah, with gusts to 58 mph.
 Farther northeast, Folly Island, South Carolina, reported sustained winds of 44 mph with gusts to 59 mph, and the pier in Duck, North Carolina, reported sustained winds of 58 mph with gusts to 73 mph.
 Heavy rainfall occurred through the Carolinas, reaching 10.72 in in Murrells Inlet, South Carolina.
 At Norfolk International Airport, wind gusts reached 43 mph.
 In Georgia, South Carolina, North Carolina, and Virginia, Hermine's passage left around 274,000 people without power.

 In Georgia, Hermine's winds knocked down trees onto cars and homes, resulting in several injuries in the subsequent cleanup process, although there was no major damage.
 The storm spawned two EF1 tornadoes in the state.
 The first, with a 4.83 mi path, knocked down or broke thousands of trees in Liberty County, some of which fell onto homes.
 The other struck Skidaway Island and downed hundreds of trees, causing damage to 20 roofs.
 On St. Simons Island, the storm sank up to five boats at the Morning Star Marina.
 In southwestern Georgia, impact in several counties was limited to down trees and power lines, including in Berrien, Colquitt, Cook, Dougherty, Grady, Tift, Thomas, Lanier, Mitchell, and Worth counties.
-A pecan farm near Ray City, located in Berrien County, suffered roughly US$4 million in damage as winds of 40 to 55 mph felled about 1,000 trees and ruined 1 million pounds of fruit.
+A pecan farm near Ray City, located in Berrien County, suffered roughly US$4 million in damage as winds of 40 to 55 mph felled about 1,000 trees and ruined 1 million pounds of nuts.
 In Grady County, about 2,800 customers lost electricity.
 The storm left power outages in Colquitt County, where a tree fell on a house.
 Winds in Dougherty County downed tree limbs that damage two roofs, while 200 electrical service losses occurred.
 In Tift County, trees and power lines were downed on many roadways, including Route 41 and Route 125.

 It was estimated that Lowndes County experienced sustained winds near 65 mph.
 The storm downed a number of trees and power lines, with hundreds falling in Valdosta, resulting in the closure of about 90 roads throughout Lowndes County.
 Some of the trees also fell on houses.
 Another road was closed after a box culvert washed out.
 A bridge along Old Quitman Road was damaged and required repairs.
 Additionally, about 31,000 customers were left without electricity.
 The winds downed approximately 1,000 pecans trees, leaving about $3 million in damage to the pecan crop.
 Property damage totaled around $1 million.
 Sewer systems were overwhelmed by heavy rainfall, causing up a sewage spillage of up to 117,000 gallons.